DV

 What is the difference between SCHD and VTI?

-SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket strategy, while VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket approach.
+SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket approach, while VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket approach.
 They are issued by Schwab and Vanguard respectively.

 Can I hold both SCHD and VTI?